-Technically according to the HFEA, you aren’t allowed to be paid for donating sperm.
+Technically, according to the HFEA, you’re not allowed to be paid for donating sperm.
 Instead sperm donors are entitled to £35 per donation, to cover reasonable expenses such as travel.

 According to the HFEA, an egg and sperm donor have the following legal responsibilities:

 - You won’t be the legal parent of any child born as a result of your donation